-Although there’s a lot a talk about student engagement at schools, disengagement is of equal concern for high school students.
+Although there’s a lot a talk about student engagement at schools, disengagement is of equal concern for middle and high school students.
 Unlike engagement, disengagement happens slowly, over a matter of weeks or months.
 At first, it may seem like a phase.
 A test is blown, a homework assignment forgotten.
 But soon these small details start to add up and, before you know it, there’s a problem.

-Signs of teens disengaging may be subtle.
+Signs of kids disengaging may be subtle.
 Disengaged students can perform well, academically.
 They can slip by, putting in minimal effort and earning sub-optimal grades.
 But soon a gulf opens between affected students and their success.

-Roots of Teen Disengagement
+Roots of Student Disengagement

 2. Personal issues.
-When high school students experience a personal social setback such as a painful breakup, loss of friendship, or bullying they can begin to develop a low self-worth.
+When students experience a personal social setback such as a painful breakup, loss of friendship, or bullying they can begin to develop a low self-worth.
 Such events can start a student down a spiral toward disengagement.

 3. School issues.
 Some students have trouble with their classmates, their school schedule, and even certain triggering classes.
 Solid academic students who find themselves struggling in a vocational class can start to doubt their abilities.
 Students who fear or distrust their teachers may become preoccupied with other thoughts during class instead of concentrating on the lesson.
 A cliquish school or a homogenous student body can lead some students to feel like outsiders who don't fit in.

-How Teens Signal Disengagement
+How Kids Signal Disengagement

 Further, a lack of interest in school or favored subjects can signal that something is wrong.
 Do they suddenly stop going to school or skip more classes?
 A significant swing in academic performance can also be an indicator that disengagement has started.
-If your teen brings home an unexpectedly low grade on a test or in class, there may be cause for real concern.
+If your child brings home an unexpectedly low grade on a test or in class, there may be cause for real concern.

-If you’re on the fence about your teen’s behavior, a talk with his or her teachers can be invaluable.
+If you’re on the fence about your kid’s behavior, a talk with his or her teachers can be invaluable.
 Teachers can provide information about changes in your child’s behavior that you may not be able to see.
 What’s more, teachers can be key allies on the front lines of reforming behavior.
 The best defense against disengagement is a good offense and parent involvement is key.
-If you can spot the signs of disengagement at the earliest sprouting, you have a better chance of working with your teen toward overcoming the underlying issues.
+If you can spot the signs of disengagement at the earliest sprouting, you have a better chance of working with your kid toward overcoming the underlying issues.